Graham Smith

 To sum up, the process of evaluating whether an electronic signature can be used for a given transaction is as follows:

-2. In principle can electronic form and signature comply with any applicable formality requirements?
+1. Is there an applicable formality requirement of signature, medium, form or process?2.
+In principle can electronic form and signature comply with any applicable formality requirements?

 3. In the light of 1 and 2, what particular kinds of signature, medium, form or process can in principle be used?